 Abstract

 Rift Valley fever (RVF) is a zoonotic disease of global concern, driven by environmental conditions, vector activity, and livestock mobility.
 Although RVF has been reported in The Gambia, its epidemiology remains poorly understood.
 This study developed a compartmental model to study RVF dynamics in the cattle population of the country.
 The model incorporated seasonally dynamic transmission parameters reflecting transhumant movement and ecological differences between two distinct ecoclimatic regions: the Sahelian area and the Gambia river.
 Parameterised using serological data linked to household survey data, the model predicted endemic RVF virus (RVFV) circulation within The Gambia, and captured temporal infection trends that closely match empirical data.
 Weak decay rates of seropositivity were required to match predicted and observed age-seroprevalence.
 Results indicated sustained RVFV transmission during the dry season in the Gambia river eco-region, with a high risk of seasonal virus introductions to the Sahelian eco-region at the start of the wet season via the returning transhumant cattle.
-A hypothetical transhumant movement ban reduced the frequency of outbreaks in the Sahelian eco-region but disproportionately increased their magnitude, with no long-term reduction in the number of infectious cattle.
-Our study highlighted the role of livestock mobility in RVFV epidemiology in The Gambia and the need for targeted control strategies that do not involve bans on transhumance movements.
-These control measures might include, for example, targeted cattle vaccination or application of topical insecticide treatments.
+Our study highlighted the role of livestock mobility in RVFV epidemiology in The Gambia and the need for targeted control strategies that might include, for example, targeted cattle vaccination or application of topical insecticide treatments for transhumant herds.

 Introduction

 The epidemiology of Rift Valley fever (RVF), a WHO priority zoonotic disease caused by the Rift Valley fever virus (RVFV) [Family: Phenuiviridae], exemplifies the interplay between ecological conditions, vector activity, and livestock mobility (Durand et al., 2020; Walsh et al., 2017).
 RVFV is primarily transmitted by mosquitoes, with competent species identified across the Aedes, Culex, and Anopheles genera (Linthicum et al., 2016; Lumley et al., 2017).
 In addition to vector transmission, both human and ruminant infections can also occur through direct contact with infectious tissues, and fluids such as blood and milk during outbreaks (Gerken et al., 2022).
-Outbreaks in livestock are characterised by devastating abortions and neonatal mortalities (Ksiazek et al., 1989; Munyua et al., 2010).
+Outbreaks in sheep and goats are characterised by devastating abortions and neonatal mortalities (Ksiazek et al., 1989; Munyua et al., 2010).
+Although cattle and camels are generally less susceptible to RVFV infection compared to sheep (Nair et al., 2023), the movements of asymptomatic but infectious cattle within and between districts (particularly along cattle corridors that connect communities to grazing and water resources) can transport the virus from areas of active transmission to where no outbreaks have been reported (Bird et al., 2009; Shoemaker et al., 2002; Tumusiime et al., 2023).
 Human cases range from asymptomatic or mild flu-like symptoms to a severe and sometimes fatal syndrome, with complications including haemorrhagic fever or encephalitis (Hoogstraal et al., 1979; Madani et al., 2003).
 Since its discovery in Kenya in 1931 (Daubney et al., 1931), RVF has caused repeated outbreaks across sub-Saharan Africa, with notable expansions into Egypt (Hoogstraal et al., 1979), the Arabian Peninsula (Balkhy & Memish, 2003) and Comoros Archipelago (Sissoko et al., 2009), underscoring its global threat potential.

 In a disease system where transmission is influenced by the movement of hosts, the incorporation of movement processes between habitats is essential for accurately modelling its dynamics (Merkle et al., 2017).
 Recent studies have integrated livestock movement patterns into the classical compartmental model framework to enhance our understanding of RVF dynamics.
 For instance, simulations have explored how nomadic ruminants, which occasionally or seasonally migrate from pond to pond according to the availability of water, sustain endemic RVFV circulation in the Ferlo region of Senegal (Durand et al., 2020).
 Similarly, Tennant et al. (2021) demonstrated that localised environmental conditions and inter-island livestock movements could sustain RVFV circulation in the Comoros Archipelago, without reintroduction from mainland Africa.
 Notably, this study used vegetation index as a proxy parameter for mosquito-borne transmission in a data-constraint context and achieved predictions consistent with empirical observations (Tennant et al., 2021).
 While these studies provide valuable insights, their focus on specific ecological and epidemiological contexts limits their applicability to The Gambia, which presents distinct ecological and livestock movement characteristics.

 This study aimed to develop and apply an SIR model to simulate RVF dynamics in the cattle population of The Gambia, with a focus on incorporating seasonal transhumant movement as a key mechanism in explaining observed RVF epidemiology.
 We used household survey data to reconstruct network connections between cattle herds at water and grazing locations, and estimated seasonally dynamic transmission matrices for distinct ecoclimatic regions based on livestock movements.
 These transmission matrices were integrated into the model to estimate basic reproduction numbers and simulate temporal trends and infection magnitudes that approximate observed RVF dynamics.
 Using estimates of the force of infection in specific ecoclimatic regions, we predicted age-dependent seroprevalence, and estimated seropositivity waning rates consistent with observed data.
-Finally, we evaluated the potential impact of a transhumant movement ban on the modelled dynamics.
-By applying both deterministic and stochastic versions of the same model within an Approximate Bayesian framework, this study sought to provide insight into the intersection of livestock movement and ecological conditions that supports RVF dynamics in The Gambia.
+By exploring the behaviour of both deterministic and stochastic versions of the same model, this study sought to provide insight into the intersection of livestock movement and ecological conditions that supports RVF dynamics in The Gambia.

 Methods